Old-Shatterhand/ProtViewer/README.md

 ## Generating Activity Files

-You can easily generate the input files for the online viewer yourself be following the structure described [here](#Activity File Structure).
+You can easily generate the input files for the online viewer yourself be following the structure described in the "Activity File Structure" section below.

 ### Package Installation